fortunejs/fortune/README.md

 store.connect().then(() => server.listen(1337))
 ```

 This yields an *ad hoc* JSON-over-HTTP API.
 There are serializers for [Micro API](https://github.com/fortunejs/fortune-micro-api) (JSON-LD) and [JSON API](https://github.com/fortunejs/fortune-json-api).

-By default, the data is persisted in memory.
-There are adapters for databases such as [MongoDB](https://github.com/fortunejs/fortune-mongodb), [Postgres](https://github.com/fortunejs/fortune-postgres), and [NeDB](https://github.com/fortunejs/fortune-nedb).

 See the [plugins page](http://fortunejs.com/plugins/) for more details.